xPaw/PHP-Minecraft-Query/README.md

 ------------
 This class was created to query Minecraft servers.

-It currently works with Beta 1.9 Pre-Release 4+.
+It works starting from Minecraft 1.0

 Instructions:
 -------------